This grantmaker wants to break white men’s stranglehold on philanthropic donations

-Of the billions of philanthropic dollars that foundations give to nonprofits, virtually all of it–an estimated 95%–goes to organizations run by men.
-Up to 80% of those men are white.
+Of the billions of philanthropic dollars that foundations give to nonprofits, virtually all of it–an estimated 95%–goes to organizations run by white people.
+Up to 80% of those are men.
 That imbalance is reflected both in grantmaking as a whole and in the realm of funding for climate change, where one organization is now working to change the trends.
 By 2020, The Solutions Project, an organization known for leading the push for 100% renewable energy, plans to invest 95% of its resources in projects led by people of color.
 At least 80% will go to organizations led by women.

 “We know that these are the communities that are not only most impacted by dirty energy and climate change–overwhelmingly so–but they’re also at the forefront of solutions,” says Sarah Shanley Hope, executive director of The Solutions Project.
 The organization has invested in projects led by people of color and women in the past; in Buffalo, New York, for example, it supported an organization, led by a former refugee from Eritrea, that innovated to transform an abandoned school into solar-powered affordable housing for seniors.
 In Miami, as another example, it helped fund work by leaders of color to innovate with green municipal bonds.

-Note: Correction: This article has been updated to give the correct stats for the percentage of philanthropic dollars that go to orgs run by white people and white men.